-Low rates and a diverse set of loan terms and products are a rare combo.
-A guaranteed fast closing simplifies the homebuying process.
+Competitive rates and a diverse set of loan terms and products are a rare combo.
+Fast service simplifies the homebuying process even more.
 Read Full Review

-VA loans are issued by private lenders that rely on a guarantee made by the Veterans Administration that protects them in case of default.
+VA loans are issued by private lenders that rely on a guarantee made by Veterans Affairs that protects them in case of default.
 The VA guarantees a number of loan types including:

-In addition to guaranteeing loans made by banks, credit unions, and online lenders, the Veterans Administration also offers some more direct assistance to eligible service members.
-Direct sources of homebuying help include adapted housing grants for veterans to buy, build, or adapt a home to account for a service-connected disability.
-There's also a Native American Direct Loan Program that helps eligible Native American veterans buy, build, or improve homes on Federal Trust land.
+In addition to guaranteeing loans made by banks, credit unions, and online lenders, the VA also offers more direct assistance to eligible service members.
+Direct sources of home-buying help include adapted housing grants for veterans to buy, build, or adapt a home to account for a service-connected disability.
+There's also a Native American Direct Loan program that helps eligible Native American veterans buy, build, or improve homes on Federal Trust land.

-Veterans loans often have lower interest rates and easier qualifying requirements than conventional mortgages not guaranteed by the VA.
-Eligible service members and their families can qualify for a loan with no down payment and don't have to pay private mortgage insurance (PMI).
-PMI is required on other types of loans including FHA Loans, USDA Loans, and conventional loans with a down payment below 20%.
+These loans often have lower interest rates and easier qualifying requirements than conventional mortgages not guaranteed by the VA.
+Eligible service members and their families can qualify for a loan with no down payment, and they don't have to pay private mortgage insurance (PMI).
+PMI is required on some other types of loans with a down payment below 20%.

 Veterans who meet length-of-service requirements, active duty service members, certain current or former National Guard or Reserve members, and surviving spouses of veterans who passed away on active duty may all be eligible for a VA loan.
 You can check www.ebenefits.va.gov or call 877-827-3702 to determine if you meet the service history requirements.

-In addition to your service record, there are additional requirements, which include:
+In addition to your service record, additional requirements include:

-Many different banks, online lenders, and credit unions offer VA loans.
+Many banks, online lenders, and credit unions offer VA loans.
 To find the right lender:

-It is best to get quotes from several mortgage lenders as each can set their own terms and interest rates as long as they conform to broad Veterans Administration guidelines for issuing loans.
+It is best to get quotes from several mortgage lenders as each can set their own terms and interest rates as long as they conform to broad VA guidelines for issuing loans.

 A VA loan is a good option if:

-There is no minimum credit score requirement set by the Veterans Administration for VA loans.
+There is no minimum credit score requirement set by Veterans Affairs for VA loans.
 Lenders who offer these loans, however, may set their own minimum score limits.

 VA loans do not require a down payment unless the lender requires one or the purchase price of the home exceeds the reasonable value of the property.
-Unlike most other types of loans, including conventional loans, FHA loans, and USDA loans, you don't have to pay private mortgage insurance even if you put down a low down payment or no down payment.
+Unlike most other types of loans, you don't have to pay private mortgage insurance even if you put down a low down payment or no down payment.

-A funding fee is an up front one-time fee you have to pay when obtaining a VA mortgage loan.
+A funding fee is an upfront one-time fee you have to pay when you get a VA mortgage loan.
 It's between 1.4% and 3.6% of the loan amount and can be included in the loan so you pay it off over time.
-You do not have to pay this fee if you receive disability compensation from the Veterans Administration.
+You do not have to pay this fee if you receive disability compensation from the VA.